Reveal the “original” Japanese Fish Waffles Recipes

 Japanese Fish Waffles

-Filling the taiyaki mold with delightful surprises – a sweet and savory adventure.
+Filling the Taiyaki mold with delightful surprises – a sweet and savory adventure.

 Begin by preheating your oven to 350°F (175°C) and placing a fish-shaped silicone mold on a baking sheet.
 In a mixing bowl, sift together all-purpose flour, sugar, baking powder, and salt.
 In a separate bowl, whisk eggs, then add whole milk, vanilla extract, and melted butter, stirring until well combined.
 Create a well in the dry ingredients and pour in the wet mixture, stirring until a smooth batter forms.
 Half-fill each section of the fish-shaped silicone mold with the batter.
 Add your preferred filling into each mold, covering it with more batter until it’s about three-quarters full.
 Bake in the preheated oven for 15-20 minutes, or until the waffles achieve a golden brown hue and a toothpick inserted comes out clean.
 Carefully remove the fish-shaped waffles from the mold and allow them to cool slightly before serving.